What is Kerning and Why Is It Important?

 Select a text input

-Add the kerning markup tags directly in the input
+Switch to the "Code mode", and add the kerning markup tags directly in the input

 <k=VALUE%>text to adjust</k>